Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-Puppy biting should be addressed early on for all dog breeds, and that includes the Golden Retriever.
-To learn why addressing puppy biting is so important and how to do it, take a few minutes to check out this article: Golden Retriever Puppy Biting: When it Stops, What To Do.
+Puppy biting should be addressed early on for all dog breeds, including the Golden Retriever.
+To learn why addressing puppy biting is essential and how to do it, take a few minutes to check out this article: Golden Retriever Puppy Biting: When it Stops, What To Do.

 Remain Young at Heart

 Most dogs are considered puppies until about 18 months to 2 years old.
-However, the Golden Retriever is known to take their puppyhood well past two years and some well into adulthood.
+However, the Golden Retriever takes their puppyhood well past two years and some well into adulthood.
 It’s a hallmark of the breed, and that means you should expect a fully grown adult Golden Retriever that is still a puppy at heart.

 Some people might put this on the “bad” list, but I don’t see this as a negative.
 How can it be?